-If you have any questions about claiming medical cannabis on your tax returns, it is best to consult with a licensed accountant or visit the lines 330 and 331 page at the Canadian Revenue Agency website.
+If you have any questions about claiming medical cannabis on your tax returns, it is best to consult with a licensed accountant or visit “Lines 33099 and 33199 – Eligible medical expenses you can claim on your tax return” page at the Canadian Revenue Agency website.

 Lets have a look to CRA considerations with an example:

 - Total medical expenses (cannabis plus any other items including prescriptions and dental)

 - Less 3% of your net income (up to a maximum of $2,180)